noahhl/rundeck/README.md

 Example
 -------

 An example of a small wrapper cookbook.
-All you need is two files, the cookbook metadata and a recipe.
+All you need is three files, the cookbook metadata, a recipe, and a template for the job.

 ### metadata.rb